 Neapolitan street food.

-Naples is famous for its street food which includes many specialties, the most well-known of which is, of course, pizza!
+Naples is famous for its street food which includes many specialties.
+The most well-known Neapolitan street food is, of course, pizza!
 However, there are also many fried treats such as simple pastries (zeppulelle), fried dough balls (pasta cresciuta), potato croquettes (panzarotti), fried polenta triangles (scagliuòzz), fiorilli and seaweed in batter (pizzelle i ciurill), fried pizza and the very popular frittatine di pasta, which are a little similar to these tagliolini pasta arancini.

-My hubby is from Sicily, so I have eaten both homemade and street bought arancini many times, but this was actually the first time I had made them with pasta instead of rice!
-Did you know that the word arancini comes from the Italian ‘arancia’ which means orange.
+My hubby is from Sicily, so I have eaten both homemade and street bought arancini many times.
+However, this was actually the first time I had made them with pasta instead of rice!
+Did you know that the word arancini comes from the Italian ‘arancia’ which means orange?
 Needless to say because they look like oranges; at least in Palermo where they are rounder.
 In Catania, rice arancini are more conical.

 A way to use up leftovers.